mbucchia/VirtualDesktop-OpenXR/README.md

 # OpenXR runtime for Pimax headsets

-This is a minimal OpenXR runtime for Pimax devices.
+This program is an unofficial OpenXR runtime for Pimax headsets with minimal functionality.
+It is not produced by Pimax.

+It is built on top of the official Pimax PVR native SDK and aims to provide a very fast and efficient implementation of the OpenXR standard for Pimax headsets.
+This runtime is not compliant and only implement what is necessary to run common OpenXR applications.

 DISCLAIMER: This software is distributed as-is, without any warranties or conditions of any kind.
 Use at your own risks.